emilio/words/_posts/2020-02-28-C++-rust-ffi-patterns-1-complex-data-structures.md

    to prevent people from shooting themselves in the foot.

  * You need to **duplicate manual `Drop` implementations** in C++.
-This is usually not a big deal (the only thing that usually need manual drop implementations is data-structures or such).
+This is usually not a big deal (the only things that usually need manual drop implementations are data-structures or such).
 Here's [an](https://searchfox.org/mozilla-central/rev/b2ccce862ef38d0d150fcac2b597f7f20091a0c7/servo/ports/geckolib/cbindgen.toml#514)
    [example](https://searchfox.org/mozilla-central/rev/b2ccce862ef38d0d150fcac2b597f7f20091a0c7/layout/style/ServoStyleConstsInlines.h#135)
    which I'll talk about later.

 These haven't been a problem in practice for us.
-It's a bit more of a complex setup than just declaring and using FFI functions, but it pays off by not having to do manual memory management in C++.
+It's a bit more complex setup than just declaring and using FFI functions, but it pays off by not having to do manual memory management in C++.

 ## Demo

-I've put a simple [demo](https://github.com/emilio/rust-cpp-ffi-examples/tree/master/complex-rust-to-cpp) on a GitHub repo of a minimal setup for this.
+I've put a simple [demo](https://github.com/emilio/rust-cpp-ffi-examples/tree/master/complex-rust-to-cpp) on a GitHub repo of a somewhat-minimal setup for this.

 In practice there's a few differences from the Firefox setup.
 On Firefox: